-Sometimes people aren't sure what the difference is between South and Central America — in other words, which countries are in South America and which countries are in Central America.
+Sometimes people aren't sure what the difference is between South and Central America—in other words, which countries are in which region.
 It's a common geographical mistake considering both regions are in Latin America.
 However, South and Central America are located on entirely different continents.
-Central America is actually part of North America, along with Canada, the United States, Mexico and the Caribbean island countries.
+Central America is actually part of North America, along with Canada, the United States, Mexico, and the Caribbean island countries.

 South America is a continent of its own.
 If you're planning a trip south of the border, study a map carefully before planning your itinerary.